bakkdoor/bakkdoor.github.com/_posts/2012-06-19-optionparser-fdoc-and-a-built-in-debugger.md

 ---
 {% include JB/setup %}

+**Note:** *GitHub pages is having some problems with the Fancy code samples here, they simply don't show up.
+I'm investigating but for now I've turned off correct syntax highlighting for them to show up at all.*

 ## Debugger

 I've been adding a bunch of new features to Fancy recently.
 The most